nam-hoang-le/fitness-tracker/README.md

 ![participants](docs/participants.png)

-The dataset was collect through a [Meta Motions](https://mbientlab.com/metamotions/) watch, every participants were asked to do a light set and heavy set on the following barbell exercises.
+The dataset was collect through a [Meta Motions](https://mbientlab.com/metamotions/) watch in two weeks during January 2019, every participants were asked to do a light set and heavy set on the following barbell exercises.

 During each set, the data was collected through Accelerometer and Gyroscope measurement and were saved in different files.
 For better understanding how these two works, please check out [**docs/Accelerometer-and-Gyroscope.md**](docs/Accelerometer-and-Gyroscope.md).